rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "GraphQL Pagination " "graphql-pagination" %}}

 This is where we return to the concept of **pagination** mentioned in the first chapter.
-Imagine you have a list of repositories in your GitHub organization, but you only want to retreive a few of them to display in your UI.
+Imagine you have a list of repositories in your GitHub organization, but you only want to retrieve a few of them to display in your UI.
 It could take ages to fetch a list of repositories from a large organization.
 In GraphQL, you can request paginated data by providing arguments to a **list field**, such as an argument that says how many items you are expecting from the list.

 {{< highlight javascript "hl_lines=5 6 7 8 9 10 11" >}}
 query OrganizationForLearningReact {